jaredpar/jaredpar.github.io/_posts/2014-10-31-experiences-using-fsharp-in-vsvim.md

 The really interesting part is that most of the developers still hadn't written F#.
 But now they were willing to take the plunge and learn enough of the language to get their fixes submitted.
 I can only presume this is because the language simply appeared more mainstream and developers felt like it was a valuable use of their time to learn the language.
 Whatever the reason though I couldn't be happier.

-I think F# is still attaches a higher bar to contribution than C# does, but that bar is now significantly lower now and getting lower every day.
+I think F# is still attaches a higher bar to contribution than C# does, but that bar is significantly lower now and getting lower every day.

 # Looking back